duken72/dotfiles/os/archlinux.md

       iwctl
       ```

-    - Create config files, with names of devices from above:
+    - Create `config` files, with names of devices from the above:

       - Wired adapter: `/etc/systemd/network/20-wired.network`